Custom Policy Configuration

 A System Administrator can perform all actions on any resource in the environment.

-A Pinot administrator can perform all actions in a Pinot cluster
+A cluster administrator can perform all actions in a Pinot cluster

 The same policy can also be written like this:

-A Pinot table admin can perform any actions on a table
+A table admin can perform any action on a table.

 RBAC Admin

-This policy allows viewing and making changes to the RBAC policies, roles, and assignments.
+This policy allows viewing and making changes to the RBAC policies, roles, assignments, and API tokens.

 Wildcards provide flexibility to leverage naming conventions used in your organization.